Badminton, Spain Masters Super 300: B Sumeeth Reddy, Sikki Reddy lose in mixed doubles semi-final

 The husband-wife pairing went down 17-21, 12-21 to Indonesia’s Rinov Rivaldy and Pitha Haningtyas Mentari in a match that lasted just under half an hour.

 In the first game, the Indonesian pair gained a quick lead, winning four consecutive points.
-But the Indians then fought back to level things at 6-all.
+But the Indians fought back to level things at 6-6.
 Every time Rivaldy and Mentari would build a lead, Sumeeth and Sikki would pull things back on level terms.

 However, the Indonesians turned things around after they levelled the scoreline at 16-all, and then won four points on the go to reach game point and eventually win the first game 21-17.